Aleksandr232/newportfolio/README.md

- - Here is a template of a portfolio page built using React, React Router and Sass (SCSS).
+ - Here is a template of a portfolio page built using TS, JS,  React, React Router and CSS / (SCSS).
 Feel free to use this template for your personal portfolio.